Accessing this Service:

 - Cardiac Diagnostics Requisition

-In order to perform an ultrasound exam, a watery gel must be placed on the skin over the area that is to be examined.
-This gel is necessary to use in order for the ultrasound signals to pass easily to and from the probe.
+In order to perform an Ultrasound exam, a watery gel must be placed on the skin over the area that is to be examined.
+This gel is necessary in order for the Ultrasound signals to pass easily to and from the probe.
 The gel also assists in allowing the probe to be smoothly passed over the area of interest.

 Obstetrical ultrasounds provide information regarding:

 - Confirmation of the position of the pregnancy in the uterus

 - Number of fetuses and age of the pregnancy

 - Fetal growth and well being

 - Complications of the pregnancy related to fetal, placental and uterine abnormalities as well as abnormalities in the amount of amniotic fluid that is present can be detected

 Vascular Ultrasound is used to examine the arteries and veins of the body for areas of blockage, narrowing, clot formation, trauma and congenital malformation.
 The exam produces a color image of the blood vessels that provides the technologist with information about the speed and direction of blood flow.
 Regions of narrowing can be seen and evaluated for severity.
 There is no preparation needed for this exam.

 Ultrasound is commonly used to guide biopsies of organs or masses.
 When a biopsy is performed, a needle is used to remove a few cells or a very small piece of tissue.
 The sample is then sent to the Pathology Department for analysis.
 Analysis of the sample takes approximately 1 week, and the results are sent to your Physician.